 This valuation process includes, among other things, evaluating the underlying investment performance, the portfolio company's current financial condition and ability to raise additional capital, as well as macro-economic events that may impact valuations.
 These events include, but are not limited to, current market yields and interest rate spreads of similar securities as of the measurement date.
-Significant increases or decreases in these unobservable inputs could result in a significantly higher or lower fair value measurement.
+Significant increases or decreases in these unobservable inputs could result in a significantly higher or lower fair value measurement; however, a significantly higher or lower fair value measurement of any of the Company's portfolio investments may occur regardless of whether there is a significant increase or decrease in these unobservable inputs.